-Our theory should generalize to cases where disproportionate layoffs of men occur in the presence of a party pledging a return to traditional household and industrial orders.
-It may be particularly applicable to mono-economies, where single industries are dominant in the local community; elsewhere, more gender-equitable industries may soften the blow of decline in male-dominated industries.
-Political institutions may also moderate the effects we identify.
-We suspect that women move to the right most under "familist" welfare states, present in countries such as the U.S. and Britain, that perpetuate household structures with a "breadwinner husband and a wife who has time to attend to (unpaid) caregiving work" (Orloff 1996, 64).
-"De-familialized" welfare systems, prominent in Scandinavia, relieve these burdens on women and may allow them to mobilize in support of the new labor market structure (Orloff 1996; Esping-Andersen 1999).
+Our argument should generalize to cases where gender-imbalanced industrial decline occurs in the presence of a right-wing party that emphasizes a return to traditional household and labor market structures.
+It may be particularly generalizable to monoeconomies, where single industries are dominant in the local community; in more diversified economies, decline in select industries may not prompt similar aggregate changes in election outcomes.
+Political institutions may also accentuate or attenuate the results we identify.
+We suspect that women will move to the right most under "familialistic" welfare states, present in much of the West, that expect family members to be primary caregivers.
+These obligations impede women's ability to politically mobilize and earn equal wages with men (Dahlgaard and Hansen 2021; Goldin 2021).
+"De-familialized" welfare systems, prominent in Scandinavia, relieve these burdens on women and may allow them to mobilize in support of the new labor market structure (Esping-Andersen 1999, 45).
 We encourage scholars to explore how the effects of decline in male-dominated industries vary with welfare states.